fredyw/java-ffm-example/README.md

 # java-ffm-example
-An example of using Java FFM API.
+An example of using Java (Foreign Function andn Memory) FFM API.

 ## How to Build
 ```